raibtoffoletto/chocolat-shop/README.md

 dotnet ef migrations add InitialInStore_Catalogue --context InStoreContext --output-dir Migrations/InStore
 ```

-If we have a look at the Migrations directory, we will see that we have successfully created it.
+If we have a look at the Migrations directory, we will see that we have successfully created the file.
 Easy, right? *«So we can go ahead and apply those migrations?»* Not quite... now it is when the real trickery starts.

 In the migration file, we will need a constructor that accepts the current `DbContext` being used to performing the migration and store it in a private field.
 After that, we can remove all mentions of the `public` schema and replace it with `_context.Schema`, thus turning this migration class a bit more dynamic.
 It should look something like this: